You're Under Arrest (manga): Anime

 The series was first adapted into a four-episode OVA series, directed by Kazuhiro Furuhashi, which was released in Japan from 1994 to 1995.
 An animated television series subsequently aired in Japan on TBS between 1996 and 1997, spanning a total of 47 episodes.
-It was also broadcast on Rai in Italy, NTV7 in Malaysia, Hero TV in the Philippines and TTV and AXN-Taiwan in Taiwan.
-20 7-minute Mini specials and one full length episode was created and broadcast on TBS in 1999.
-A 26 episode sequel to the series also aired on TBS in 2001.
+20 7-minute mini-specials and one full-length episode was created and broadcast on TBS in 1999.
+A 26-episode sequel to the series also aired on TBS in 2001.
 A third animated television series, You're Under Arrest: Full Throttle (逮捕しちゃうぞ フルスロットル, Taiho Shichauzo: Furu Surottoru), aired from 2007 to 2008.
 Animated by Studio Deen and produced by Bandai Visual, the series featured character designs by Atsuko Nakajima and music by Kow Otani and Yasunori Iwasaki.
 The first two television series were aired with English subtitles on AXN Asia's networks in Southeast Asia and South Asia.

 AnimEigo licensed the initial OVA series, the first television series, and the only full-length television episode of You're Under Arrest that aired in 1999 for North American release.
-ADV Films subsequently released the 1999 mini TV episodes that comprised the rest of You're Under Arrest!
+ADV Films subsequently released the 1999 mini-TV episodes that comprised the rest of You're Under Arrest!
 Mini-Specials as well as the movie.
-The 2001 TV series, the 2002 OVA TV special and Full Throttle are licensed in North America by Sentai Filmworks and distributed by the new company Section23 Films.
+The 2001 TV series, the 2002 OVA TV special and Full Throttle are licensed in North America by Sentai Filmworks and distributed by Section23 Films.

-In South Korea, Tooniverse licensed the OVA series until 2nd season.

-TBS is in charge of promoting the 2nd season, movie and Full Throttle! outside of Japan.

-Movie

-The movie ran for 90 minutes in the US and 92 minutes in France.
+Film

+A 90-minute anime film, You're Under Arrest: The Movie, was released on April 24, 1999.

 Video game

-Released on March 29, 2001 by Pioneer LDC for the PlayStation, the game is a text adventure game that introduces three new characters.
+Released on March 29, 2001 by Pioneer LDC for the PlayStation, the You're Under Arrest game is a visual novel that introduces three new characters.
 One of them is a detective named Ryosuke Arisugawa, a 24-year-old plainclothed officer assigned to Bokuto Police Station in order to identify and arrest a hacker who was trying to break into the precinct's network system.
 Another character is his 18-year-old sister Chiharu Arisugawa, who the player must keep an eye on.

-Players can assign various characters from the Bokuto Station to conduct patrols around the neighborhood.